-- 7. The Issuer has appropriate risk management capabilities to manage the issue of the Certificates. - 8.
+- 7. The Certificates are not fully covered by the Underlying Stock held by Issuer or a trustee for and on behalf of the Issuer.
+The Issuer has appropriate risk management capabilities to manage the issue of the Certificates. - 8.
 Société Générale, Singapore Branch, currently of 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, has been authorised to accept, on behalf of the Issuer and the Guarantor, service of process and any other notices required to be served on the Issuer or the Guarantor.
-Any notices required to be served on the Issuer or the Guarantor should be sent to Société Générale at the above address for the attention of Société Générale Legal Department. - 9.
-Copies of the following documents may be inspected during usual business hours on any weekday (Saturdays, Sundays and holidays excepted) at the offices of Société Générale, Singapore Branch at 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, during the period of 14 days from the date of this document:
+Any notices required to be served on the Issuer or the Guarantor.
+Any notices required to be served on the Issuer or the Guarantor Should be sent to Société Générale at the above address for the attention of Société Générale Legal Department.

-- (a) the Memorandum and Articles of Association of the Issuer and the Constitutional Documents of the Guarantor; - (b) the latest financial reports (including the notes thereto) of the Issuer; - (c) the latest financial reports (including the notes thereto) of the Guarantor; - (d) the consent letters from the Auditors to the Issuer and the Guarantor referred to in paragraph 6 above; - (e) the Base Listing Document; - (f) this document; and - (g) the Guarantee.
+- 9. Copies of the following documents may be inspected during usual business hours on any weekday (Saturdays, Sundays and holidays excepted) at the offices of Société Générale, Singapore Branch at 8 Marina Boulevard, #12-01 Marina Bay Financial Centre Tower 1, Singapore 018981, during the period of 14 days from the date of this document: - (a) the Memorandum and Articles of Association of the Issuer and the Constitutional Documents of the Guarantor; - (b) the latest financial reports (including the notes thereto) of the Issuer; - (c) the latest financial reports (including the notes thereto) of the Guarantor; - (d) the consent letters from the Auditors to the Issuer and the Guarantor referred to in paragraph 6 above; - (e) the Base Listing Document; - (f) this document; and - (g) the Guarantee.